pjtunstall/stock-exchange-sim/README.md

 This is a project in the [01 Edu](https://01-edu.org/) system, introducing the idea of a [process chain](https://en.wikipedia.org/wiki/Event-driven_process_chain).
 It's an optional extra, at least for us at 01Founders in London, 2024.
 It can be done in any compiled language.
 We chose Go.

-According to the [instructions](https://github.com/01-edu/public/tree/master/subjects/stock-exchange-sim), we need to write a program, `stock`, that takes two command-line arguments.
+According to the [instructions](https://github.com/01-edu/public/tree/master/subjects/stock-exchange-sim), we need to write a program, `stock`, that takes one or two command-line arguments.

+This first argument is required.
+This argument needs to be the path to a text file, about a fictional project, such as building a cabinet (`examples/build`) or growing apples (`examples/fertilizer`).
+There are two types of task: those that have a finite objective, such as building the cabinet, and those that can continue indefinitely thanks to renewable resources, such as growing the apples, eating them, and planting the seeds to produce more apple trees.

-This first is the path to a text file, which they call a "configuration file", formatted in a certain way.
-Our program should derive information, from this file, about a project.
-The file will contain a list of resources and quantities of each available at the start of the project; a list of processes with information about which resources they consume, in what quantity, and what products they produce and in what quantity; also, how long each process takes.
-Finally, it will specify the goal of the project, in the form of an item whose production should be "optimized", i.e. maximized.
+A correctly formatted file will contain a list of resources, together with the quantities of each resource available at the start of the project.
+It will list processes with information about which resources each process consumes, how many units of each resource the process consumes, what items it can produce (given those resources), and how many of each it results in.
+The file should also say how long each process takes.
+Finally, it will specify the goal of the project, in the form of an item to be "optimized", i.e. maximized.

-The configuration file can also specify that time should be optimized too.
+This 'configuration file', as the instructions refer to it, may specify that time should be optimized too.
 In the case of non-renewable resources, we take this to mean that time should be minimized provided that the maximum amount of the goal is produced.
+No definition is given for what this might mean in the case of cyclic<sup id="ref-f1">[1](#f1)</sup> projects, and the only example of such a project does not mention time.

 Comments in some of the examples suggest the possibility of multiple resources to optimize, but none of the examples actually realize that possibility.
 The line of the examples that cites the goal always has the format `optimize:(<stock_name>)` or `optimize:(time;<stock_name>)`.
 Although the instructions speak of "elements" to optimize, the format they specify is `optimize:(<stock_name>|time)`.
 No indication is given of how one would decide between conflicting goals.
 We could show precedence by the order they're listed in, but, for now, have taken the easier path of assuming only one stock item is to be maximized.

-The second argument is an integer representing the maximum number of seconds the program must take to execute.
+Optionally the program takes a second argument, an integer representing the maximum number of seconds the program should run for.
+Although syntactically optional, this argument is necessary, in practice, for projects with renewable resources that cycle<sup id="ref-f1">[1](#f1)</sup> indefinitely.
+If omitted, `stock` will run for 1s by default.

-There are two types of task: those that can continue indefinitely thanks to renewable resources, and those that have a finite objective.

-Given a configuration file `build`, our program, `stock`, should produce a text file `build.log`, consisting of a schedule: a list of processes (possibly including several instances of the same process, possibly overlapping), the statement "No more process doable at", followed by an integer one unit greater than the duration of whole project, and a list of stock (resources and products) left at the end.
+Given a configuration file `examples/build`, our program, `stock`, should produce a text file `examples/build.log`, consisting of a schedule: a list of processes (possibly including several instances of the same process, possibly overlapping), the statement "No more process doable at", followed by an integer one unit greater than the duration of whole project, and a list of stock (resources and products) left at the end.

 We should also make a checker that will check the processes listed in a log file and confirm that there are enough resources to perform each task listed at the specified start time.